 In direct management, Credicorp Capital Asset Management's responsible and sustainable investment approach prioritizes incorporating ESG factors to mitigate risks and preserve and promote value in the portfolio investments, in line with the fiduciary duty towards clients.
 Thus, the prioritized strategies are exclusions, ESG integration, and active ownership.
-However, subject to market conditions and regional opportunities, strategies focused on generating positive impacts, such as thematic or impact investing, could be pursued.
+However, subject to market conditions, client appetite and preferences, and regional opportunities, strategies focused on the resolution of social or environmental problems or generating positive impacts, such as thematic or impact investing.